How to Fix Timer knob broken on Frigidaire FFRE4120SW (Electric)

 Timer knob broken

-This step-by-step repair guide walks you through fixing timer knob broken on your Frigidaire FFRE4120SW (Electric).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this guide, I’ll walk you through fixing a broken timer knob on your Frigidaire FFRE4120SW (Electric).
+With the right tools and parts, most homeowners can complete this repair in just 1–2 hours and avoid the expense of a service call.

 Part of our Top 20 Dryer Models & Common Repair Issues Guide.
 Browse all dryer repair guides for related models and issues.